gorj00/Angular-Docs/README.md

 - **ngOnInit()**
   - Called once a component has been initialized,
-  - component  hasn't been yet added to the DOM (component is not displayed yet), only **the object has been created** (properties are initialized and are accessible to us),
+  - component doesn't have to be yet added to the DOM (component is not displayed yet), only **the object has been created** (properties are initialized and are accessible to us),
-  - runs **after the constructor**:
+  - runs every **after the constructor** (with every new instance):
 ```typescript
 ngOnInit() {
 }